act3-ace/aerospaceRL/docs/AceHub.md

     - In the Environment Variables section select the plus sign to add a varaibles
       - Set the Key to GIT_PASSWORD
       - Set the Value to the token created in Step 1
+    - In the Environment Variable Section select +
+       - Set Key to FIXUID
+       - Set Value to Act3 vpn userid (if unkown login to z-machine and run `id -u USERNAME` see [Getting UID](AceHub.md#getting-uid))
+    - In the Environment Variable Section select +
+       - Set Key to FIXGID
+       - Set Value to 998
     - Save variables by selecting disc icon
     - In the Environment Files section select the plus sign to add a files
       - Set the Key to GIT_ASKPASS